This vintage recipe deserves a spot in everyone's recipe box!

 - Use eggs that aren't just-out-of-the-chicken fresh.
 This is especially important if you buy eggs from a neighbor or have your own chickens.
 I find that eggs about five days old are perfect.

 - Don't use egg whites from a container.
 The pasteurization process prevents proper setting!
+Always separate whole eggs.

 - Choose a dry day to make meringue.
-Humidity and rain can cause the meringues to be flat and gooey, rather than cloud-like and heavenly.
+Humidity and rain can cause the meringues to be flat and gooey rather than cloud-like and heavenly.

 - To achieve soft peaks, allow the egg whites to come to room temperature before mixing them up.
-It's tempting to get the mixing done quickly by blasting them on high speed the whole time, but that can make your meringue unstable.
+It's tempting to get the mixing done quickly by blasting them at high speed the whole time, but that can make your meringue unstable.
 Stick to medium speed for more sturdy air bubbles.

 - If you don't want to pull out your blender, you can use a food processor to refine the sugar.